 - MISEREOR is the official aid framework of the Catholic Church in Germany – since 1962, the German government is obligated under German law to provide financial support for the development work of church-aid organizations.

-- Views government advocacy as a central goal: “MISEREOR aims to influence public opinion and policymaking… This is how MISEREOR helps enable its partners and the beneficiaries to overcome structural injustices… appeal[ing] to the consciences of the powerful in Europe.”
+- MISEREOR views government advocacy as a central goal: “MISEREOR aims to influence public opinion and policymaking… This is how MISEREOR helps enable its partners and the beneficiaries to overcome structural injustices… appeal[ing] to the consciences of the powerful in Europe.”

-- Published, together with Bread for the World (BfW-EED), a 2014 guide purporting to promote “fair tourism in Israel and Palestine taking into account international law”
+- In 2014, published a guide, together with Bread for the World (BfW-EED), the aid framework of the Protestant Church in Germany, purporting to promote “fair tourism in Israel and Palestine taking into account international law.”